 Showrooming — a practice used by customers to test out electronics from Best Buy’s brick-and-mortar locations before purchasing them from Amazon (NASDAQ:AMZN) at a lower price — appears to be abating; sales increased 0.2 percent to 16.7 billion, ending two consecutive quarters of declines.
 Even online revenue rose 11 percent.

-The most positive news contained in the earnings report (other than improvement) was that
+The most positive news contained in the (other than improvement) was that

 that Joly’s price matching policy helped boost sales without being overly onerous to its margins.
 Best Buy implemented that strategy during the holiday season to combat showrooming, and has subsequently decided to continue with the policy.

 “It was only one quarter, but it is hard to find too much to be negative about after their initiatives started to work,” ITG analyst John Tomlinson told Bloomberg, referring to the price-matching policy.
 “I can imagine the behind-the-scene talks regarding Schulze were only a distraction.
 It allows them to concentrate on the business and move forward.”